privacyguides/privacyguides.org/docs/cloud.md

 </div>

-The Proton Drive web application has been independently audited by Securitum in [2021](https://proton.me/blog/security-audit-all-proton-apps), full details were not made available, but Securitum's letter of attestation states:
+The Proton Drive web application has been independently audited by Securitum in [2021](https://drive.proton.me/urls/PVW17Q74N8#rEAOjMGecsgM).

-> Auditors identified two low-severity vulnerabilities.
-Additionally, five general recommendations were reported.
-At the same time, we confirm that no important security issues were identified during the pentest.

 Proton Drive's brand new mobile clients have not yet been publicly audited by a third party.